 Yes.
 Even if you have already had COVID-19, you still may be contagious or have the ability to pass the virus to others.

 The State of California issued a mask / face covering mandate on June 18, that is more restrictive than Marin's Facial Covering order and should be followed.
 In sum, children over 2 years old should follow the State of California's order, which requires face masks when out in public.
-You can find more information about proper mask fitting and scenarios for wearing a mask here.
+You can find more information about proper mask fitting and scenarios for wearing a mask on our Face Coverings and Masks webpage.

 No, not when used by themselves (without a mask).
 The purpose of face shields is to protect the facial area and eyes, nose and mouth from splashes, sprays or splatters of body fluids and are usually used by health care workers, dental providers, and other emergency medical providers.